-Medical Records and Emergencies: Before a child's first attendance day a current medical (and dental report for three years and older) must be on file in our office for all children, including a checkup and immunization record.
-If a child has any medical problem or physical limitation/handicap, we must be aware of this at the time of enrollment.
+Medical Records and Emergencies: Before a child's first day of attendance a current medical form(within 6 months) and immunization record must be on file in our office for all children.
+If a child has any medical condition or physical limitation/handicap we must be aware of this when you enroll.

 We assume that if a child is well enough to come to school, he can participate in all activities, including outdoor play with asthma being an exception.
-For a child to be kept inside we must have a Doctor's note.
-If a child has evidence of contagious disease, (vomiting, diarrhea, or a temp. of 100.5), please do not send him to school until symptoms have subsided without medication (e.g., Tylenol, anti-diarrhea meds) for at least 12 hours.
+For a child to be kept inside we must have a doctor's note.
+If a child has evidence of contagious disease, (vomiting, diarrhea, or a temp. of 100.5 or higher), please do not send him to school until symptoms have subsided without medication (e.g., Tylenol, anti-diarrhea meds) for at least 24 hours.
 Children must be fever and medication free for 24 hours.
-If your child should exhibit these symptoms at school, he or she will be brought to the office to be separated from the well children.
+If your child should exhibit these symptoms at school, he or she will be brought to the office to be separated from the other children.
 You will be called to pick your child up from school.
 If you are not able to be reached your emergency contact will be called.
 Check with doctor or school office about exclusion periods for specific diseases.
 For the protection of all children, you will be asked to pick up your child within one hour if your child develops any of these symptoms during the day.